 Through the statistics, we identified some indicators to evaluate a team’s performance, consisting of player ability, collaboration and crucial chain, flexibility, mentality and team formation.

 We established a model to evaluate the performance of a team during a soccer match.
 There are three aspects to be evaluated: structural aspect, configurational aspect and dynamical aspect.
 Structural aspect includes the ability of players in different positions, assessed by pass and duel ability, as well as contribution to crucial chains.
-Configurational aspects are structural tactics and team formation, assessed by the used times of tactics and win rate of different team formation.
+Configurational aspects are structural tactics and team formations, assessed by the used times of tactics and the win rate of different team formation.
 In addition, the ability of team members is a significant part in a soccer team.
-Dynamical aspect is consisted of flexibility and mentality, estimated by win and loss rate when confronting with various opponents at different places.
+Dynamical aspect is consisted of flexibility and mentality, estimated by win and loss rate when the players confronting with various opponents at different places.

 We estimated the abilities of Huskies and other 19 teams, ranked them through the three aspects above, by which we gave the coach several suggestions to improve the team’s performance.